other You can learn from my grandfather.

 To be successful in wealth management, the bank has to carefully consider three things:

-And you need to know where they live, how many kids, parents, what schools, employment, whether they have ever appeared in the newspaper (good or bad).
+And you need to know where they live, how many kids, who are their parents, what schools, employment, whether they have ever appeared in the newspaper (good or bad).
 Pull a lifestyle list.
 No kidding, you need to know all of this, and more.

 Exactly which services will your bank offer to Wealth Management customers?